Bus pass renewals - what's changed?

 Online applications and renewals - when will this be happening?

-We are currently working with our suppliers to implement an online pass application and renewal portal.
+We are currently working with our suppliers to implement an online pass application and renewal portal, which we hope will be available in late 2018 or early 2019.

 For the time being paper forms and telephone assistance will continue to be available.